-If you’re an individual curious about narrative therapy, I hope I have provided you with enough information to sate that curiosity.
-This piece is full of resources to help you learn more if you want to dive deeper, but hopefully I have provided a good foundation for further learning.
+If you’re an individual curious about narrative therapy, I hope I have provided you with enough information to state that curiosity.
+This piece is full of resources to help you learn more if you want to dive deeper, but hopefully, I have provided a good foundation for further learning.

 If you’re a therapist or other mental health professional who is interested in applying the principles and techniques of narrative therapy to your therapeutic relationships, I hope this piece can give you a starting point in your learning journey.

 The books and videos listed above can provide you with a solid understanding of the basics and a chance to see it in action, but for further information on using narrative therapy, explore some of the resources listed below:

 - The Approach of the Therapist in Narrative Therapy – click here.

 - Training in Narrative Therapy – click here.

 - Brief and Narrative Therapy Certificate Program – click here.

 - Foundations Level Training: 5-Day Certificate Narrative Therapy Intensive – click here.

 - Narrative Therapy Chicago’s Workshops and Training in Narrative Therapy – click here.